thib-info/graph-drawing/README.md

 The implemented algorithms are:
 - The DMP planar algorithm in *dmp_algo.py*
 - The complete graph drawing algorithm in *complete_algo.py*
-- The circular layout drawing algorithm in *complete_alog
+- The circular layout drawing algorithm in *circular_layout.py*

 The implemented drawing algorithms are:
 - None